Lithuanian Armed Forces: 14th century

 Over the 14th century, the Teutonic and Livonian orders organised raids into Lithuania.
 Lithuanians reciprocated by raiding their respective territories, but the Lithuanian raids were fewer in number.
 The Lithuanians won the Battle of Medininkai (1320), but lost the Battle of Strėva (1348).
 More and more, the Teutonic Order destroyed the Lithuanian castle system along the Nemunas and built their own castles near the Lithuanian ones.'
 As the German and Livonian orders were constantly reinforced by Christian European countries, it became increasingly difficult to defend Lithuania solely by military means.'
 A new generation of the Lithuanian Grand Dukes, Jogaila and Vytautas the Great, used not only military, but also diplomatic and political means, for example Lithuanian baptism in 1387, to protect Lithuania.

 Meanwhile, on the other side of Lithuania, the Golden Horde's army was destroyed in the Battle of Blue Waters (1362–1363).
-In 1368, 1370, and 1372, the Lithuanian Grand Duke Algirdas led the Grand Ducal Lithuanian Army on military expeditions against Muscovy.
+In 1368, 1370, and 1372, the Lithuanian Grand Duke Algirdas led a military expeditions against Muscovy.
 However, the Battle of the Vorksla River (1399) was a decisive victory for the Golden Horde.